PlutoPay

 User Flows

-Using the Mental Model I determined 4 tasks mapped into User Flows for my Personas.
-These included creating a new account, accessing the account, paying bills and setting a new budget limit for the next month.
+Using the Mental Models as guidance, I translated the tasks into 3 User Flows.
+These flows covered creating a new account and accessing the existing account, paying bills, and setting a budget limit.

 Sitemap